 Other Rights.
 The indemnification provided by this Section 6.03 shall be in addition to any other rights to which an Indemnitee may be entitled under any agreement, vote of the Steering Committee as a matter of law or equity, or otherwise, both as to an action in the Indemnitee’s capacity as a Member, an SC Member, an officer or any Related Party thereof, and as to an action in another capacity, and shall continue as to an Indemnitee who has ceased to serve in such capacity and shall inure to the benefit of the heirs, successors, assigns, and administrators of the Indemnitee.

 Insurance.
-The Company may purchase and maintain insurance on behalf of the Steering Committee and such other Persons as the Steering Committee shall determine against any liability that may be asserted against or expense that may be incurred by such Persons in connection with the offering of interests in the Company or the business or activities of the Company, regardless of whether the Company would have the power to indemnify such Persons against such liability under the provisions of this Agreement.
+The Company on its own, or in cooperation with the Member, may purchase and maintain insurance on behalf of the Steering Committee and such other Persons as the Steering Committee shall determine against any liability that may be asserted against or expense that may be incurred by such Persons in connection with the offering of interests in the Company or the business or activities of the Company, regardless of whether the Company would have the power to indemnify such Persons against such liability under the provisions of this Agreement.

 Effect of Interest in Transaction.
 An Indemnitee shall not be denied indemnification in whole or in part under this Section 6.03 or otherwise by reason of the fact that the Indemnitee had an interest in the transaction with respect to which the indemnification applies if the transaction was otherwise permitted or not expressly prohibited by the terms of this Agreement.